BIT-MJY/Mutual-Pose-Recognition-Based-on-Multiple-Cues-in-MRS/README.md

 * Recorded poses is from [ALOAM](https://github.com/HKUST-Aerial-Robotics/A-LOAM).

 ## Data Collection
-To train a CNN to regress out 6-DOF mutual poses, mapping from **point clouds attached to the robot teammate** to **mutual poses** should be collected.
+To train a CNN to regress out 6-DOF mutual poses, mappings from **point clouds attached to the robot teammate** to **mutual poses** should be collected.
 ### Hardware and Software Preparation
 * Two robots with lidar.
 * Robot Operating System.